loadingio/ldiconfont/README.md

 run `./bin/makefont.js` to make a custom build. available parameters:

  - map ( -m ) - optional unicode / icon name mapping file. check src/unicode.json for format.
- - size ( -s ) - glyph size ( default 90 )
+ - units-per-em ( -u ) - glyph size ( default 900 )
  - input ( -i ) - input directory of SVGs. file name of SVG will be its icon name.
- - ascent ( -a ) - ascent for tweaking icon vertical alignment.
+ - ascent ( -a ) - ascent for tweaking icon vertical alignment. default 700
- - y ( -y ) - ascent for tweaking icon vertical alignment.
+ - offset-y ( -y ) - ascent for tweaking icon vertical alignment. default -130
  - dir ( -d ) - output directory. `dist` if omitted.

+Additionally, you can add a config.json under your input directory, `makefont` will parse and use it to config build automatically.
+Check `src/vector-files/line/svg/config.json` as an example.

 You can also use ldiconfont to build your own iconfont by installing ldiconfont then run: